hoduchieu01/hoduchieu01/README.md

 - :star_struck: I am interested in Open Source, Software Development and Engineering.

-- :star: I’m looking for **Summer 2021 internship opportunities** in Software development and engineering :raising_hand:.
+- :star: I’m looking for **Winter 2021 internship opportunities** in Software development and engineering :raising_hand:.
 I’m interested in solving problems and building software that impact people around me :raised_hands:

 - :sunglasses:  I am happy to connect with recruiters, software engineers, friends, community program leads and anyone who share some of the interests with me!